 Almost everyone has experienced acne at some point in their life.
-Acne is the most common form of skin disease known to mankind.
+Acne is a common form of skin disease.
 Most of us don’t pay much attention to it; what can a few skin bumps to us, right?
 Unfortunately, if left on their own, acne can cause permanent scarring.
 It is important that we are aware of this threat and takes steps to avoid scars before they form.
 Read on to learn about the various forms of acne scars and some tips on avoiding them.

 Types of Acne Scarring

 One of the smaller forms of acne scarring is called ‘Post Inflammatory Hyperpigmentation’.
 (PIH) This scar looks like a dark spot on your skin where your pimple used to be.
 The dark spot caused by PIH is a temporary scar that will usually disappear within two or three months.
 Some dangerous scar forms are known as depressed scars.
 A depressed scar is permanent and requires medical treatment to remove.
 The main forms of depressed scars are as follows:

 - Ice pick scars – deep, but narrow scars

 - Box car scars – wider and shallower than an ice pick scar

 - Rolling scars – a scar in which the skin looks like it has ripples

 - Hypertrophic scars and keloids – more serious scars that appear as lumps on the skin.

 These depressed scars are best avoided, but there are modern methods to remove even permanent scars.
 Read on to learn how to best avoid these acne scars.

 Don’t Pick, Pop, or Squeeze Your Acne